 For details and updates, please consult the Course Offerings on the Office of the Registrar's website.

-Second Language Acquisition Research and Language Teaching Methodology
+Second Language Acquisition and Pedagogy

 Designed to provide future teaching assistants with the knowledge and conceptual tools needed to reflect critically on pedagogical practices in the second language classroom.
 Examines issues related to teaching language and culture in a university setting, highlighting the relationship between theory in Second Language Acquisition and language pedagogy and helping students understand the practical implications of theoretical frameworks in the field.

 This seminar explores the transformations of satirical writing and its place in French culture between 1600 and 1715.
 Course materials include a variety of literary genres such as poetry, novel, and comedy, as well as graphic satire.
 These works are analyzed in relation both to the traditional models that they adapt and to the contemporary conflicts that they express and address.
 Among the topics to be discussed throughout the semester are: obscenity and civility, free speech and verbal violence, derision and defamation, authorship and censorship.

 Joanna Stalnaker (Columbia)

 In this course, we read Rousseau through the lens of the polarized critical reactions his writings have elicited, in an effort to understand why he has been viewed as an exemplar of both Enlightenment and Counter-Enlightenment, as a defender of human liberty and a proto-totalitarian, as an inspiration to women writers and a misogynist.
 Central to our discussions is the question of how his view of nature, as expressed in the Discourse on Inequality, is linked to his triptych of autobiographical works.
 Critical readings include Lévi-Strauss, Derrida, de Man, Starobinski, Foucault, Wittig, Darnton and Goodman.

 20th-Century French Poetry or Theater: French Modernist Poetry